Miss Manners by Judith, Nick and Bina Martin

 Mrs. Martin is also a novelist, journalist and frequent lecturer and guest on national television and radio shows.
 As a reporter, feature writer and critic, she spent 25 years at The Washington Post, where she was one of the original members of the Style and Weekend sections.

 Mrs. Martin has also written 11 other Miss Manners books, including “Star-Spangled Manners,” “Miss Manners’ Guide to Rearing Perfect Children,” and “Miss Manners’ Guide to Excruciatingly Correct Behavior,” as well as two novels.
-In addition, she launched a new web site in 2010 -- www.missmanners.com -- which includes the latest news updates and a link to submit questions.
+In addition, her website -- www.missmanners.com -- includes the latest news updates and a link to submit questions.

 Born in Washington, D.C., and reared there and in foreign capitals, Mrs. Martin is a graduate of Wellesley College and has been awarded honorary degrees.
 Judith Martin and her husband, a scientist and playwright, live in Washington, D.C.
-Their two perfect children, are now rearing their own perfect families.
+Their two perfect children are now rearing their own perfect families and continuing the legacy of perfection.